open-telemetry/community/working-groups/end-user/end-user-interviews/end-user-interview-outcomes/june-2022-techdevplatform.md

 - An engineer on a technology development platform centralized observability team *and* OpenTelemetry project SDK maintainer.

 ## Stack/What they’re trying to Observe:
-- Ruby
-- Kafka topic subscriber model.
-- Java
+- C
 - C#
-- .NET core
-- Rust
+- C++
 - Go
+- Java
-- Javascript ( typescript, npm)
+- Javascript (typscript, node)
-- C
-- C++
+- .NET Core
 - Python
+- Ruby
+- Rust

+They also want to observe Kafka (subscriber model)

 The company heavily uses logs and Statsd.